Orthogonal Statistical Learning: Orthogonal Statistical Learning

+\end{assumption} \revoneedit{Note that while \pref{ass:orthogonal} is stated in terms of the risk $\poprisk$, it is typically satisfied by choosing a particular point-wise loss function whose expectation equals the risk; examples are given in the sequel.
+The construction of such a point-wise loss is typically achieved by adding a de-biasing correction term to some ``initial'' loss, whose minimizer is the target quantity (see Appendix~\ref{sec:orthogonal_loss} for details on automated orthogonal loss construction).
+The de-biasing correction reduces the impact of errors in the nuisance function estimates on the gradient of the loss, and is related to the notion of an efficient influence function in semi-parametric inference (however, our estimand is not necessarily pathwise differentiable, and hence violates the basic premise of most semi-parametric inference theory).}

-In addition to orthogonality, our main theorem for fast rates requires three additional assumptions, all of which are ubiquitous in results on fast rates for prediction in statistical learning.
-We require a first-order optimality condition for the target class, and require that the population risk is both strongly convex with respect to the target class and smooth.
+Beyond orthogonality, our main theorem requires three additional assumptions, all of which are fairly standard in the context of fast rates for statistical learning.
+We require a first-order optimality condition for the target class, and require that the population risk is both smooth and strongly convex with respect to the target parameter.

 \begin{assumption}[First Order Optimality] The minimizer for the population risk satisfies the first-order optimality condition:

 \end{assumption} \begin{remark} The first-order condition is typically satisfied for models that are \emph{well-specified}, meaning that there is some variable in $\varall$ that identifies the target \param $\gttwo$.
 More generally, it suffices to ``almost'' satisfy the first-order condition, i.e. to replace \pref{eq:well_specified} by the condition